Lambda Forever!

 string=?, string<?, string<=?, string>?, string>=? comparison operators

-string creates a string from a sequence of characters
+string create a string from zero or more characters